rempkay/SpoiledHack/README.md

-, I've created a new branch:- phase1.
+Guys, I've created a new branch:- phase1.
 Please push you code to that first, and once everything's working fine, we'll merge it with the master branch.
 To shift branches, simply do this on the terminal: git checkout phase1